Q&A: David Byrne on his festival hit 'American Utopia'

 NEW YORK (AP) — In a film festival season that’s been turned largely virtual, Spike Lee’s “American Utopia,” a documentary of David Byrne’s concert musical and the opening-night film of the Toronto International Film Festival, has nevertheless supplied the giddy rush of live performance in a packed house.

-There is plenty that's not all right, the 68-year-old Byrne readily granted in an interview by video conference from New York the day after the film's premiere.
-“American Utopia” is full of plenty darker realities of American life, touching on police brutality (with her endorsement, he performs Janelle Monáe’s 2015 protest song “ Hell You Talmbout "), immigrant rights and the 2020 election.
+There's plenty that's not all right in the world right now, the 68-year-old Byrne readily granted in an interview by video conference from New York the day after the film's premiere.
+“American Utopia” is full of the darker realities of American life, touching on police brutality (with her endorsement, he performs Janelle Monáe’s 2015 protest song “ Hell You Talmbout "), immigrant rights and the 2020 election.
 (A voter registration team was stationed in the lobby.)
 But pockets of hope are still around, Byrne seems to suggests, especially when you've got a good percussion section.

 The film, which will premiere on HBO and HBO Max on Oct.
 17, drew raves out of Toronto (or wherever critics are watching remotely).
 Electrically shot by Lee, “American Utopia” may even be one of the best films of the year and, yes, even a worthy spiritual sequel to Jonathan Demme's concert-doc classic “Stop Making Sense.”